 Of course, just as no-one wants to buy a car without a test drive, McRae understands that skeptics – and journalists – need solid proof that his aikido, which he describes as ‘ki fusion’, really works.
 And he doesn’t begrudge them that.

 It was around eight years ago that Jones and company got their first demonstration of aikido, when the Victorian head of Zen Do Kai, Steve Nedelkos, organised for about 70 of their members to do a five-hour seminar with Sensei David Brown, McRae’s instructor.
 A quiet but much-respected senior instructor in the Aiki-Kai aikido organisation, Brown had introduced McRae to aikido after McRae became his apprentice as a watchmaker.
 Dutifully, McRae was there to play uke (receiver) to his sensei at the seminar.
-But as it turned out, he wasn’t needed.
+But as it turned out, things changed up.

 “David announced that he wasn’t going to teach anybody aikido, he was just going to teach them the relationship between punching and kicking to help in their own style — and I thought, ‘this is going to be good’,” recalls McRae, who audio-taped the event.
 Brown began by asking Nedelkos and Jones to offer up their best fighter present — “some tall blonde guy, 5th Dan or something” — and Brown politely requested that the karate-ka punch and kick him in whatever way he chose. “[The man] said, ‘Are you sure?’ and David said, ‘Well, I wouldn’t be standing here if I wasn’t sure’ and he let him have it.
 David just effortlessly decked him and Bob stood up out of the seat and said, ‘Could you do that again?’
 Dave said, ‘Yeah certainly’, and proceeded to do it for the rest of the class.
 So the class, instead of being a workshop, ended up being more of a demonstration.”